What’s so special about NRC Fulton? Plenty!

 Parents were happy for their school age kids, but they wanted/needed an affordable preschool option for their three- and four-year olds.
 At the time, construction on the center’s kitchen/café was underway; the front room was a library, the main room was a multi-purpose space, the computer lab/GED classroom was off limits…Where would we put a preschool?

-With one staff, a hard working board and a budget of $11,000 the center grew into an organization that (in 2012) employs fifteen staff members and has a budget of $450,000.
+With one staff member, a hard working board and a budget of $11,000 the center grew into an organization that (in 2021) employs six staff members and has a budget of close to $500,000 year.

 (Dozens of stories remain to be told by board members, staff, volunteers, and participants…Start writing them down and have them posted on our website!
 Just email them to firstname.lastname@example.org with “History” in the subject line.)